 For patients who require radiation after mastectomy and placement of the tissue expander, the timeframe to proceed with the additional steps in breast reconstruction may be prolonged.
 Radiation increases the risks of healing problems and infection in the implant-reconstructed breast.
 It also increases the risk of capsular contracture from 30% to 60%.

-Tissue-based operations take more time than implant-based operations and have a recovery time of 1-3 months.
+Our surgeons offer tissue-based breast reconstruction in Spokane, WA, which uses the patient’s own tissue to recreate the breast mound.
+These procedures take more time than implant-based operations and have a recovery time of 1-3 months.
 However, a patient’s own tissue will yield the most natural appearance and a result that can endure for decades.

 You may see this technique referred to as “flap reconstruction,” autologous reconstruction, or “free flap reconstruction.”
 Specific names that you may see are those referring to use of tissue from the abdomen: Transverse Rectus Abdominus Myocutaneous flaps (TRAM), free TRAM, muscle-sparing TRAM, Deep Inferior Epigastric Perforator flaps (DIEP), and others.
 Surgeons at Plastic Surgery Northwest use a newer procedure, known as the “free TRAM,” where the tissue is completely separated from the body before it is moved to the chest, regaining its blood flow when small blood vessels from the abdominal tissue are sewn to blood vessels in the chest.
 This technique is known as the free TRAM, the muscle-sparing TRAM, or the DIEP flap, depending on the amount of abdominal muscle that is moved with the skin and fat.